jacobvarner/100-days-of-code/r1-log.md

 ### R1D40

 I finished my concept product landing page today and am now just one more project away from my freeCodeCamp Responsive Web Design certification.
 I got a little tired of the design towards the end so I feel like I rushed it, but it looks good enough.
 I still like the color scheme and will probably use it again.
 I wish the video would still load like it did originally...

+### R1D41

+To make up for a less productive week, I spent a lot of time today in order to start and finish the final project of my Responsive Web Design certification from freeCodeCamp.
+I am very pleased with how my [concept documentation page](https://codepen.io/jacobvarner/pen/RYbroq) turned out.
+I love the color scheme and the way I figured out how to make the navbar and links work with the scroll correction.